asgr/ProGeny/README.md

 # ProGeny: Stellar Population Library

 **ProGeny** is a stellar population library (SPL) that generates highly flexible simple/single stellar populations (SSPs) that can be directly loaded into the spectral energy distribution (SED) generating and fitting code **ProSpect**.
+The software is released under a permissive LGPL-3 license.

+**ProGeny** is described in detail in the core software paper (ProGeny I: Robotham & Bellstedt, RASTI, 4, 19) and the associated application paper (ProGeny II: Bellstedt & Robotham, MNRAS, 540, 2703), and these papers should both be cited in any work making use of the package, interactive tool (either locally or through the web interface), or its outputs (the static FITS SSPs).

 Details will be added over time, but the base package can be installed from this repo.
 Below we show a very simple (and fully default) example of how you can construct an SSP.
 For more complex vignettes see [rpubs.com/asgr](https://rpubs.com/asgr).